masakifukunishi/algorithm-data-structure-crash-course/bit.md

 ### Q1
 Bits can represent an integer.
 An `integer` is one of the privative data type of programming language.
-What is the range of 8 bits integer.?
+What is the range of 8 bits integer?

 You don't have to consider a negative number.
 We call this data type especially an `unsigned integer`.
 An `unsigned integer` starts from zero.

+### Answer
+Step 1.
+8 bits integer means 8 bits binary number it's represented using 8 binary bits.
+Step 2.
+0 to 255
+Thus, the answer is 0 to 255

 ### Q2
 What is the range of 32 bits unsigned integer?